 What if l get sick or have an accident when trekking?

 Get travel insurance before you go trekking.
-Make sure it covers you for altitude treks!
+Make sure it covers you for the altitude you will be trekking up to!
 Here's my recommendation for travel insurance for trekking in Nepal.

 Nepal is a very safe country to travel and trek.
-There are however instances where people have done missing when trekking.
+There are however instances where people have gone missing when trekking.
+Do read about Missing Trekkers in Nepal as a reality check before going.
 This is often due to people wandering off a trail by themselves, getting hurt and not being found.
-This is one of the reasons I always recommend trekking with a guide.
-Again, the link on insurance recommendations above I give some examples and costs of what's involved with having an accident when trekking.
+This is one of the reasons I always recommend trekking with a guide is you've never trekked in Nepal before.
+Again, in the link on insurance recommendations above I give some examples and costs of what's involved with having an accident when trekking.

 Good but plain food.
 Firstly let me dispel the small rumor that you have to bring your own food when trekking in Nepal.
 You do not have to bring your own food!

 There is plenty of good food available on all the main treks in Nepal.
-Every little teahouse along all the routes basically has food on offer.
+Every little teahouse along all the routes basically has food on offer and a menu.
 It's how they make their living.
-If you are veering off the main routes and camping then yes, you'll need to cater for yourself.
-Otherwise you'll have quite comprehensive menus to choose from.
+If you are veering off the main routes and camping then yes you'll need to cater for yourself.
+Otherwise you'll have quite comprehensive but basic menus to choose from.

 Examples of trekking food available in Nepal: Dal bhat (trekking version) - this is the most common.
 It's a little different than the one you get in the cities so do read the article.
 After that everything from pancakes, to macaroni & cheese to muesli, apple pie and even steaks are available.
 Yes the food will not come with all the trimmings.
 But it is filling and the portions are usually quite big.